starblazingunicorn/PwaHub/README.md

 **Conclusion**

  Overall, PWAs offer enhanced user experiences, improved performance, increased reach, and cost-effectiveness compared to traditional web applications and even some native apps.
 They bridge the gap between web and app experiences, providing a compelling option for businesses and developers seeking to engage users across various devices and connectivity scenarios.

- ## Design
-Designing a Progressive Web App (PWA) involves several aspects, including user experience, visual design, and technical considerations.

-To create intuitive and seamless journey for users, ensuring that they can easily navigate and interact with the app.
-Here are some key considerations for designing PWA:

-1. Updates
-2. Push notification
-3. Offline support
-4. Splash screen
-5. Add to home screen
-6. Ask users for permissinons

 ---